yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 # Add notification endpoint and Reactjs page

 To implement the notification, We will do the following

-- Code a Flask notification endpoint and
-- Build React.js page for users to interact with.
 - Document the endpoint using OpenAPI specs
+- Code a Flask notification endpoint
+- Build React.js page for users to interact with

 The files that will be affected are listed below.